g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

      53      10.0.0.8/32
       0      192.168.12.0/24
 ```
-Here we can see that R1 and R8 are exchaning the LDP mapping messages with all FECs of our network.
-To view the LDP interconnection working, we can see in the R1 the route for R7.
-Theoretically, our traffic must go to R2, then R7 via LDP!
+Here we can see that R1 and R8 are exchanging LDP mapping messages with all the FECs in our network.
+To visualize the LDP interconnection in action, we can see the route to R7 on R1.
+Theoretically, our traffic should pass through R2 and then through R7 via LDP!
 ```
 root@R1> traceroute mpls ldp 10.0.0.7 no-resolve detail Probe options: ttl 64, retries 3, wait 10, paths 16, exp 7, fanout 16